Language Friendly Fund

 The Language Friendly School is endorsed by leading experts in the field of mother tongue and multilingual education and the right to education of the child, including:

 - Prof. Jim Cummins, University of Toronto, Canada

 - Prof. Carol Benson, Columbia University, United States

 - Prof. Carol Anne Spreen, New York University, United States

 - Prof. Salim Vally, University of Johannesburg, South Africa

 - Prof. Nathalie Auger, Université de Montpellier, France Language

 In the Amazon rainforest of Suriname, we observed teachers facing difficulties in the classroom due to the language barrier.
 Many students spoke a different language at home than what was used in school, and teachers who employed evidence-based language inclusion strategies felt isolated in their efforts.

 This is a problem that extends far beyond Suriname, as schools around the world struggle to provide quality education to their multilingual students.
-Unfortunately, many schools have a policy of restricting or even penalizing students for using their home language, which can lead to feelings of shame and lower motivation.
+Unfortunately, many schools have a policy of restricting or even penalizing students for using their home

 What's the plan